ToRRent1812/cs-ranked-play/README.md

 #### HOW IT WORKS

 Plugin rates players by earning hidden points each round based on their performance  (damage, kills, objectives, etc)
-At map end, players are sorted by SPR (score per rounds played)
+At map end, players are sorted by SPM (score per minute)
 and then compared to each other to determine MMR gain/lose

 __Participation scaling__ - The more rounds player played, the bigger percentage of final MMR gain/lose he will get